eduMFA/eduMFA/doc/policies/webui.rst

 to display the contents in the first step (pre) or in the second step (post).

-.. note:: You can change the directory *static/customize* to a URL that fits your needs the best by defining a variable `PI_CUSTOMIZATION` in the file *pi.cfg*.
+.. note:: You can change the directory *static/customize* to a URL that fits your needs the best by defining a variable `EDUMFA_CUSTOMIZATION` in the file *edumfa.cfg*.
 This way you can put all modifications in one place apart from the original code.

-If you want to adapt the privacyIDEA look and feel even more, read :ref:`customize`.
+If you want to adapt the eduMFA look and feel even more, read :ref:`customize`.

 .. index:: Wizard, Token wizard